Articles in this section

 9 mins read

-This article explains how to update chart data and series type using a listbox.
+This article explains how to update chart data and series type using a listbox in Blazor Charts.

-Blazor Charts provides an option to update the chart data and its series type using selected item in ListBox component.
+Blazor Charts provides an option to update the chart data and its series type using a selected item in the ListBox component.

 The code example below demonstrates how to update the chart data and series type using a ListBox selection.